 The discussion and analysis of our financial condition and results of operations are based upon our condensed consolidated financial statements, which have been prepared in accordance with generally accepted accounting principles in the U.S. ("U.S. GAAP").
-The preparation of these financial statements requires us to make significant estimates and judgments that affect the reported amounts of assets and liabilities, as well as the related disclosure of contingent assets and liabilities, at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Estimates in these condensed consolidated financial statements include, but are not limited to, accounts receivable allowances, revenue recognition on fixed price contracts, depreciation of property and equipment, share-based compensation, valuation of acquired intangible assets, impairment of long-lived assets, goodwill, accrued and deferred income taxes, valuation allowances on deferred tax assets, accrued compensation, accrued exit costs, and other accrued expenses.
+The preparation of these financial statements requires us to make significant estimates and judgments that affect the reported amounts of assets and liabilities, as well as related disclosure of contingent assets and liabilities, at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+Estimates in these condensed consolidated financial statements include, but are not limited to, allowances for accounts receivable and unbilled services, revenue recognition on fixed price contracts, depreciation of property and equipment, share-based compensation, valuation of acquired intangible assets, impairment of long-lived assets, goodwill, accrued and deferred income taxes, valuation allowances on deferred tax assets, accrued compensation, accrued exit costs, and other accrued expenses.
 These items are monitored and analyzed by management for changes in facts and circumstances, and material changes in these estimates could occur in the future.
 Changes in estimates are recorded in the period in which they become known.
 We base our estimates on historical experience and various other assumptions that we believe to be reasonable under the circumstances.
 Actual results may differ from our estimates if our assumptions based on past experience or our other assumptions do not turn out to be substantially accurate.

-We have described our significant accounting policies in Note 1 to our consolidated financial statements included in our annual report on Form 10-K for fiscal 2013.
+We have described our significant accounting policies in Note 1 to our consolidated financial statements included in our annual report on Form 10-K for fiscal 2014.
 We have reviewed our accounting policies, identifying those that we believe to be critical to the preparation and understanding of our consolidated financial statements in the list set forth below.
-See the disclosure under the heading "Critical Accounting Policies" in Item 7 of Part II of our annual report on Form 10-K for fiscal 2013 for a detailed description of these policies and their potential effects on our results of operations and financial condition.
+See the disclosure under the heading "Critical Accounting Policies" in Item 7 of Part II of our annual report on Form 10-K for fiscal 2014 for a detailed description of these policies and their potential effects on our results of operations and financial condition.

-- Revenue recognition and accounts receivable allowances - Share-based compensation expense - · Valuation of goodwill and other intangible assets
+- · Revenue recognition and allowances for accounts receivable and unbilled services - Share-based compensation expense

-· Accounting for income taxes
+- Valuation of goodwill and other intangible assets - Accounting for income taxes

-We did not adopt any changes in the fiscal year-to-date period ended September 27, 2014 that had a material effect on these critical accounting policies nor did we make any changes to our accounting policies in the fiscal year-to-date period ended September 27, 2014 that changed these critical accounting policies.
+We did not adopt any changes in the first quarter of fiscal 2015 that had a material effect on these critical accounting policies nor did we make any changes to our accounting policies in the first quarter of fiscal 2015 that changed these critical accounting policies.